Hey, Snickerdoodle!

 STEP 2: Add the tuna and mix well.

-STEP 7: Toast the slices of bread and then lay the bread slices on the prepared baking sheet.
-Spoon on the tuna mixture and top with a slice of cheese.
+STEP 4: Toast the slices of bread and then lay the bread slices on the prepared baking sheet.
+Spoon on the tuna mixture and top with the cheese.

 Expert Tips